Z1KOx/Asm-Byte-Converter/README.md

 # How does this work?

 ### 1. Write your opcode:
-Open the exe file and input your assembly code.
+Open the executable file and input your assembly code.
 For example:
 ```bash
 Enter your opcode
 inc dword ptr ds:[esi]